Raquel Terán: Career

-Prior to being elected to the state legislature, Terán was a community organizer who was active in opposing Arizona SB 1070 that she believed had an "anti-immigrant sentiment."
+Prior to being elected to the state legislature, Terán was a community organizer who was active in opposing Arizona SB 1070, which she denounced as "anti-immigrant sentiment."
 She was part of the successful recall of Russell Pearce, the primary sponsor of SB 1070, in 2011.

 Terán was elected in November 2018 to the Arizona House of Representatives, and she assumed office on January 14, 2019.
 In 2021, Terán was elected chair of the Arizona Democratic Party.
-On September 15, 2021, Terán was appointed to the Arizona Senate to fill the remainder of Tony Navarrete's two-year term following his resignation.
+On September 15, 2021, Terán was appointed to the Arizona State Senate to fill the remainder of Tony Navarrete's two-year term following his resignation.

 The Senate Democratic Caucus elected Téran to serve as the minority leader of the Arizona State Senate, succeeding outgoing minority leader Rebecca Rios, in December 2022.
 She stepped down as state party chair to focus on the position, and stepped down as minority leader in March 2023, as she explored a run for the United States House of Representatives.

 In April 2023, after Congressman Ruben Gallego announced his intention to run for the United States Senate against incumbent Senator Kyrsten Sinema, Téran announced her candidacy to succeed Gallego in of the U.S. House of Representatives in the 2024 elections.
 On April 13, 2023, Terán announced she was resigning from the Arizona Senate to focus on her congressional run.
 In July 2023, the Working Families Party announced their endorsement of Terán.
 Terán conceded her campaign after losing the Democratic Primary to Yassamin Ansari by 39 votes.

 In 2023, she opposed Arizona state legislation to increase housing supply through faster permitting processes and less restrictive zoning regulations.
 She said that she wanted guarantees for affordable housing.